 39.5.1 Duty-cycle operation

-AMP duty cycle operation identifies an amount of time that an AMP non-AP STA needs to be in the awake state during a time period.
+AMP duty cycle operation identifies an amount of time that an non-AP AMP STA needs to be in the awake state during a time period.
 AMP duty cycle operation is determined by the following parameters: AMP service period, duty cycle period, start time (see Figure 39-X).

 Figure 39-X—Duty Cycle Operation

-An AMP non-AP STA shall be in awake state within an AMP service period of each duty cycle period.
-The start time indicates the time an AMP service period starts.
-For a duty cycle period, the start time of subsequent AMP service period is equal to the start time of the previous AMP service period plus the duty cycle period.
+A non-AP AMP STA can be in awake state within an AMP service period of each duty cycle period.
+The start time refers to the time an AMP service period starts.
+The start time of subsequent AMP service period is equal to the start time of the previous AMP service period plus the duty cycle period.

+For an AMP service period, the non-AP AMP STA can stay in awake state for a minimum wake up time since the start of the AMP service period, after which time the non-AP AMP STA may enter doze state if it does not receive any AMP DL PPDU from the AMP AP.

-The duty cycle operation parameters are indicated by the AMP AP and contained in the NAMETBD1 field in an AMP trigger frame if NAMETBD2 subfield is equal to 1.
-Upon receiving the duty cycle operation parameters in an AMP trigger frame, obtained from NAMETBD1 field, an AMP non-AP STA shall update its specific AMP service periods based on the obtained duty cycle operation parameters, and enter awake state to monitor AMP DL frame during the AMP service periods.
+The duty cycle parameters to support duty cycle operation are indicated by the AMP AP and contained in the NAMETBD1 field in an AMP trigger frame specified in Clause 9.10.2.
+Upon receiving the duty cycle parameters in an AMP trigger frame, obtained from NAMETBD1 field, an non-AP AMP STA shall derive its specific AMP service period based on the obtained duty cycle parameters, and enter awake state to monitor AMP DL frame at the start of the AMP service period.

 Text to be adopted ends here.